mhviraf/engineeringmanagement/failure.md

 ## Common failure modes of managers
 * __Spending too much time on underperformers__.
 Remember that by saying yes to something you are effectively saying no to something else.
 Spending that time on highperformers typically have a much higher return for the team.
 * __Being nice over being candid__.
 Having hard conversations is part of your job.
 For instance, withholding critical feedback from an underperforming employee in an attempt to be kind actually does them a disservice.
 They may only discover these issues later, when it's too late to address them effectively.
+* __Being the messanger__.
+A quick way to loose credibility with your team is to appear to be a mouthpiece for senior management.
+You should own the message you are delivering by weaving it into your teams mission.
+* __Not asking for help from above__.
+You are not in servitude to your manager, you are in partnership.
+If a manager avoids asking for help to avoid seeming vulnerable, and doesn't see his manager as a critical support source, he most likely won't see himself as one for his team.